Commercial Content | 18+ | T&C Apply | Play Responsibly | Ad Disclosure

-This section is focused on some of the frequently asked questions that we can hear when it comes to the Cheltenham betting offers.
+This section is focused on some of the frequently asked questions around Cheltenham Festival betting offers.

-Betting on Cheltenham is a pretty easy and straightforward process.
+Betting on the Cheltenham Festival is a pretty easy and straightforward process.
 Choose your favourite bookmaker, make your selection and place your bets.

 The majority of online bookmakers provide the possibility of live streaming.
 However, at some of them, the use of the live stream feature may not be technically free.
 Some online bookmakers require to have either a funded account or to have placed a bet in the last 24 hours.
 ITV currently have the terrestrial TV rights to show the Cheltenham Festival.

-The next Cheltenham is taking place from Tuesday the 16th of March, 2021, until Friday the 19th of March 2021.
+The next Cheltenham Festival takes place from Tuesday 15th March 2022 until Friday 18th March 2022.

-Last year, the Friday Gold Cup was won by the horse named Al Boum Photo, who has actually won the last two runnings of the Cheltenham Gold Cup.
-The 2020 Champion Hurdle was won by the Nicky Henderson-trained Epatante, while the 2020 Queen Mother Champion Chase saw the Paul Nicholls-trained Politologue win the prize and gave the trainer his sixth success in the race.
-The 2020 Stayers Hurdle was won by the Rebecca Curtis-trained Lisnagar Oscar, while the Ryanair Chase was won by Min.
+Last year, the Cheltenham Gold Cup was won by the horse named Minella Indo, beating two-time winner Al Boum Photo into third place.
+The 2021 Champion Hurdle was won by the Henry de Bromhead-trained Honeysuckle, while the 2021 Queen Mother Champion Chase saw Put The Kettle On win.
+The 2021 Stayers Hurdle was won by Flooring Porter, while the Ryanair Chase was won by Allaho.

-Willie Mullins ended up top trainer at the Cheltenham Festival with 7 wins, while jockey Paul Townend rode 5 winners to end up top jockey (on countback).
+Willie Mullins ended up top trainer at the Cheltenham Festival with 6 wins, while jockey Rachael Blackmore rode 6 winners to end as top Cheltenham Festival jockey.